Registrar Policies, Catalog and Course Scheduling

 -

 Additional information pertaining to the course.
 Attributes are assigned initially at the Catalog level and rolled to the Section level.
-They can be added or deleted on each section.
-For example, if a course is considered Writing Intensive, that course would get a WRIN Class Attribute indicating.
+For example, if a course is considered Writing Intensive, each class section will get a WRIN or CWRI Class Attribute.

 -